List of mountains in Serbia

 Serbia is mountainous, with complex geology and parts of several mountain ranges: Dinaric Alps in the southwest, the northwestern corner of the Rila-Rhodope Mountains in the southeast of the country, Carpathian Mountains in the northeast, and Balkan Mountains and the easternmost section of Srednogorie mountain chain system in the east, separated by a group of dome mountains along the Morava river valley.
 The northern province of Vojvodina lies in the Pannonian plain, with several Pannonian island mountains.
 Mountains of Kosovo are listed in a separate article.

 List

-This is the list of mountains and their highest peaks in Serbia, excluding Kosovo.
-When a mountain has several major peaks, they are listed separately.
+This is a list of mountains and their highest peaks in Serbia, excluding Kosovo.
+Mountains that have several major peaks are listed separately.

 Peaks over 2,000 meters

 The following lists only those mountain peaks which reach over 2,000 meters in height.